Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Robert M. Knight, Jr. - Union Pacific Corp.

 Yeah, this is Rob.
 We don't give guidance by quarter on operating ratio but, as a reminder, we are giving guidance that we expect to improve our operating ratio for the full year.
 But it never is a straight line.
 Volumes will dictate largely exactly what that cadence ends up being, but we're very focused on continuing to drive productivity.
-We talked about the pricing a component of this being challenged in the first part of the year and hopefully improving later in the year.
+We talked about the pricing, a component of this being challenged in the first part of the year and hopefully improving later in the year.
 So, I wouldn't give you any indication that it would be a straight line.
 It could be lumpy, but the focus is the full year number.

 Lance M. Fritz - Union Pacific Corp.